-Democracy and Economics - Chronic running Democracy implies no specific doctrine of economics.
+Democracy and Economics - 6 hrowship mulad Democracy implies no specific doctrine3 of economics.
 Democratic governments have embraced committed socialists and free marketers alike.
 Indeed, a good deal of the debate in any modern democracy concerns the proper role of government in the economy.
 Nevertheless, it would be fair to say that the proponents of democracy generally regard economic freedom as a key element in any democratic society.